vmelan/DRLND-udacity/p1_navigation/README.md

 ## Files
 - `Navigation.ipynb`: Notebook used to control and train the agent
+- `main.py`: Main script used to control and train the agent for experimentation
 - `dqn_agent.py`: Create an Agent class that interacts with and learns from the environment
 - `model.py`: Q-network class used to map state to action values
 - `config.json`: Configuration file to store variables and paths
 - `utils.py`: Helper functions
+- `report.pdf`: Technical report

 ## Dependencies
 To be able to run this code, you will need an environment with Python 3 and